 Thick sections take longer to cool than thin ones.
 During the cooling process, if walls are an inconsistent thickness, the thinner walls will cool first while the thick walls are still solidifying.
 As the thick section cools, it shrinks around the already solid thinner section.
 This causes warping, twisting or cracking to occur where the two sections meet.
 To avoid this problem, try to design with completely uniform walls throughout the part.
 When uniform walls are not possible, then the change in thickness should be as gradual as possible.
 Wall thickness variations should not exceed 10% in high mold shrinkage plastics.
 Thickness transitions should be made gradually, on the order of 3 to 1.
 This gradual transition avoids stress concentrations and abrupt cooling differences.

 Texturing is a process used to apply patterns to a mold surface.
 This process allows flexibility in creating the final appearance of your parts.
 Texturing is an integral piece in overall product development and should be considered during the design process to achieve the desired results.
-Texture can be a functional component of design as well.
-Imperfect parts can be camouflaged by the right texture.
-Is the part designed for frequent handling?
-Texture can be used to hide finger prints and improve the grip for the end user.
+Texture can be a functional component of design (for example, to improve grip), as well as a strategy for camouflaging imperfect or frequently handled parts.
 Texture can also be used to reduce part wear from friction.